tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 ## About The Project
 This project aims to develop a comprehensive healthcare system to aid healthcare professionals.
 While also providing knowledge to patients.
 It uses a LLM plus traditional Machine Learning (ML) to provide in-depth answers to medical health condition queries and can predict diseases based on patient symptoms.<br>
-The system consists of two main modules:
+The system consists of two main Modules:
 * Disease Prediction Model
-* HealifyLLM QA Language Model
+* HealifyLLM - QA Language Model
 <!-- GETTING STARTED <br> -->

 ## Data Collection & Processing